Closet Organizing in a few easy steps

 - In apartment’s instead of buying a big dresser, look at the various types to see if you can incorporate it into your closet organization.
 In most apartments we have had, the closet was one of our top reason for the pick.
 I NEED a walk in style because I want everything in the closet.
 Most commonly in these closets is that one side allows you to hang long items and the other side has two hang spaces for shorter items.
 We put our drawers on the floor on the shorter hang side and often still have space to wrap scarves, etc.

 You could also choose to buy an assortment of short hanging bar organizers and clear or decorative containers.

-- To helps things look uniform find a common theme among hangers, whether color, shape or style.
+- To help things look uniform, find a common theme among hangers, whether color, shape or style.
 Many don’t realize that there are different types of hangers for different types clothes.
 Here is a mini explanation that can start you on your journey.

 So hopefully, this quick guide will help you.
 The goal of having an organized closet is to see what you have, use it, and love it.
 We don’t want to have clothes that are just there.
 We want to have everything we love available so that we can care for it, wear it, and protect it.
 Our clothes are utilitarian in nature and an investment in most cases, so we should take a bit of time to properly care for them.

 Stay tuned for clothes care tips and comment below with your best organizing hacks!